luis-rei97/List-of-Plugins-Models-Maps-and-Miscellaneous/README.md

 **World Text** | It shows a text by a command, with a phrase you want to be shown. <br> It has color and size support. | None **Zephyrus Coins** | It let's you change the Medal Coins (Ex: Operation Coins), using credits. | [Zephyrus Store](https://github.com/dvarnai/store-plugin)
 **Zephyrus Music Kits** |  It let's you change the Music Kits, using credits. | [Zephyrus Store](https://github.com/dvarnai/store-plugin)
-**Warmup Event: AND HIS NAME IS JOHN CENA!!** | In warmup, it appears a John Cena model on a certain spot of the map.
-It has support for multiple places of the map, as a  | None
-**Warmup Event: ZOMBIES!!** | In warmup, one of the teams are transformed into zombies, with only knives and more HP than the humans. | None
+**Warmup Events** | It has customizable events during the warmup, such as restricted weapons, team zombies, John Cena Boss, etc. | None
 **Custom Knifes (!cknife)** | It changes your knife to a customized one.
 It has MySQL and Flag Support. | [View Model Interface](https://github.com/Franc1sco/First-Person-View-Models-Interface)
 **Warmup Player Models** | It lets you change your Player Model while in Warmup, with Flag Support | None **Retakes/Executes Weapon Allocator** | It allocates weapons to certain players.
 It has support for 3 types of rounds: Pistol Rounds, Force Buy Rounds and Rifle Rounds.
 The weapons can be changed by editing a file with the weapons for the certain rounds, and it has flag support. | [Retakes](https://github.com/splewis/csgo-retakes) or [Executes](https://github.com/splewis/csgo-executes)
 **MultiConfig Change Announcer** | A lot of commands to use when some config has been changed in the server.
 Useful for DeathMatch MultiMode | None
 **Bot Names** | Change BOT's Names when they join the server.
-It checks if the names are completely different from other bots.
+It checks if the names are completely different from other bots. | None
+**Matchmaking Ranks** | It gives you a matchmaking (or customizable) rank by certain rank points.
+It has support for multiple types of rank's plugins | [Kento Rankme](https://forums.alliedmods.net/showthread.php?t=290063), [Shavit Timer](https://timer.shav.it/), [SurfTimer](https://github.com/surftimer/Surftimer-Official), Jailbreak Ranks (PRIVATE)
+**Customizable Tags** | It set's a tag for certain SteamIDs & for certain Staff members.
+It uses MySQL to store all the tags.
+It has support for Clan/Chat tags, along with an external API with third party plugins (Connect/Disconnect messages, Team Join messages, etc), with a menu to toggle all the tags. | None

 # List of Public Models